maxibor/maxibor.github.io/content/post/kraken-uniq/index.md

 ```

 **We'll look at four different possible scenarios**
-For each scenario, we'll simulated 100 different situations
+For each scenario, we'll simulate 100 different situations

 #### scenario A: high duplication, low coverage (false positive)

 - A lot of reads are duplicated, probably coming from conversed regions, or sequencing artifacts
 - low coverage
-- There are more reads than unique kmers
+- There are more reads than unique k-mers

 ```python
 a_reads = np.random.randint(10, 300, 100) # randomly choose the number of reads, between 10 and 300